AlaSQL/ala-wiki/XLSX.md

 ----

 Since version 2 AlaSQL defaults to load excel dates as JS date objects.
-To change the default to behaviour set `alasql.options.excel = {cellDates: false};`.
+To change the default behaviour set `alasql.options.excel = {cellDates: false};`.
 To change a single request you can provide `{cellDates: false}` as the secondary parameter to the `xlsx()` function.

 ----